-Just a few miles down the road is the charming town of Kennett Square, known for being the Mushroom Capital (over 60% of the nation’s crop is produced in the region.)
+Just a few miles down the road is the charming borough of Kennett Square, known for being the Mushroom Capital (over 60% of the nation’s crop is produced in the region.)
 La Michoacana offers homemade Mexican ice cream in a wide array of flavors from the traditional to adventurous .
 There hand-made popsicles as well – deciding what to order the only problem of the day.
 A specialty is corn ice cream and a sprinkle of cinnamon or chile powder is encouraged.
 A photo of President Biden (from his days as VP) is proudly displayed, as Kennett is just minutes from the state of Delaware.

 La Michoacana Ice Cream